12 Online Computer Science Courses Worth Taking

 Typical class structures include live or recorded lectures, reading and writing assignments, and required quizzes.
 Computer science courses also may include guest speakers and hands-on projects.

-Many online computer science classes welcome beginners with little to no previous experience in the field.
-However, some courses may require prerequisites or relevant experience.
-Some classes supply required readings or use free resources, but others may require students to purchase supplemental materials.
+Many online computer science classes welcome beginners with little or no previous experience in the field.
+However, some courses may include prerequisites or require relevant experience.
+Some classes supply readings or use free resources, but others may require students to purchase supplemental materials.

 Should You Take Computer Science Courses Online?